google/WebFundamentals/src/content/en/updates/2018/09/chrome-70-deps-rems.md

 ## Deprecate Custom Elements v0

-Custom Elements are a web components technology that lets you create new HTML tags, beef up existing tags, or extend components authored by other developers.
+Custom Elements are a Web Components technology that lets you create new HTML tags, beef up existing tags, or extend components authored by other developers.
 Custom Elements v1 have been [implemented in Chrome](https://www.chromestatus.com/feature/4696261944934400) since version